AB-Lindex/melp/README.md

 # melp
 A Message Helper to proxy between messages and REST-APIs

+Please check out the usage-guide with [REST-API](./REST-API.md) examples

 ## Send message using REST-API (output)

 This setup is when the `Actor` is unable to directly talk to the desired messaging system (firewall or 3rd-party product are common scenarions).